-AC-LIO: Towards Asymptotic and Consistent Convergence in LiDAR-Inertial Odometry
+AC-LIO: Towards Asymptotic Compensation for Distortion in LiDAR-Inertial Odometry via Selective Intra-Frame Smoothing

 Tianxiang Zhang